About iOS Simulator

 Test your app using developer tools that are available only for iOS Simulator

-Learn about the Xcode development experience and the iOS development environment before becoming a member of the the iOS Developer Program
+Learn about the Xcode development experience and the iOS development environment before becoming a member of the iOS Developer Program

-This guide walks you through iOS Simulator, starting with the basics on how to use it and moving on to the tools found within iOS Simulator that can assist you in testing and debugging your apps.
+This guide walks you through iOS Simulator, starting with the basics of how to use it and moving on to the tools found within iOS Simulator that can assist you in testing and debugging your apps.

 Organization of This Document

 Read the following chapters to learn how to use iOS Simulator:

 Getting Started in iOS Simulator, to understand the functionality of iOS Simulator, and gain a working knowledge of the various ways to launch it

 Interacting with iOS Simulator, to learn about the various ways of interacting with iOS Simulator, including gestures and hardware manipulation

 Testing and Debugging in iOS Simulator, to understand the tools available within iOS Simulator to assist you with testing and debugging your apps